qmk/qmk_firmware/docs/features/haptic_feedback.md

 * `LM()` momentary keys with mod active.
 * `LT()` layer tap keys, when held to activate a layer.
 However when tapped, and the key is quickly released, and sends a keycode, haptic feedback is still triggered.
 * `TT()` layer tap toggle keys, when held to activate a layer.
 However when tapped `TAPPING_TOGGLE` times to permanently toggle the layer, on the last tap haptic feedback is still triggered.
-* `MT()` mod tap keys, when held to keep a usual modifier key pressed.
+* `MT()` Mod-Tap keys, when held to keep a usual modifier key pressed.
 However when tapped, and the key is quickly released, and sends a keycode, haptic feedback is still triggered.
 See also [Mod-Tap](../mod_tap).

 ### NO_HAPTIC_ALPHA
 With the entry of `#define NO_HAPTIC_ALPHA` in config.h, none of the alpha keys (A ...
 Z) will trigger a feedback.